pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 - :obj:`EmbeddingEncoder` is a :obj:`torch.nn.Embedding`-based encoder for categorical features
 - :obj:`LinearBucketEncoder` is a bucket-based encoder for numerical features introduced in https://arxiv.org/abs/2203.05556
+- :obj:`LinearPeriodicEncoder` utilizes sinusoidal functions to transform the input :obj:`Tensor` into a 3-dimensional tensor.
+The encoding is defined using trainable parameters and includes the application of `sine`` and `cosine`` functions.
+The original encoding is described in https://arxiv.org/abs/2203.05556

 For a full list of :obj:`StypeEncoder`'s, you can take a look at :obj:`/torch_frame/encoder/stype_encoder.py`.

 `NaN` handling is accomplished in the :class:`StypeEncoder`.
-By default, :class:`StypeEncoder` converts `NaN` values in categorical features to a new category and keeps the `NaN` values in numerical features.
+By default, :class:`StypeEncoder` converts `NaN` values in each categorical feature to a new category and keeps the `NaN` values in numerical features.
-With :class:`NAStrategy` specified, you can encode `NaN` values to the most frequent category.
+With :class:`NAStrategy` specified, you can encode `NaN` values with specific `NaStrategy`.

-You can also specify a post module to an :obj:`StypeEncoder`.
+A post module may also be supplied to an :obj:`StypeEncoder`.

 A simple example is as follows: